 In comparison, long-term investors may find that the Crypto Fear & Greed Index results in lower profits.
 When entering and exiting the market over a long-term period, investors may favor a less frequent trading strategy such as dollar-cost averaging.

-Finally, an investor should consider what type of analysis they wish to base investment decisions on.
+Finally, an investor should consider what type of analysis they wish to base their investment decisions on.
 The Crypto Fear & Greed Index is a type of technical indicator and is, therefore, better suited to technical traders.
 The Index does not take into account any fundamental changes that may be occurring in the markets and, therefore, will be of little use to those that follow the fundamentals of the cryptocurrency markets.

 The Crypto Fear & Greed Index provides a useful tool for determining market sentiment.
-However, it is important to remember that is all the indicator offers.
+However, it is important to remember this is all the indicator offers.
 The results of the index can be interpreted to show when the market is oversold or overbought.
 This data can provide estimations to time the buying or selling of cryptocurrencies, however, the index should never be used on its own.
 As such, the Crypto Fear & Greed Index should be used with a variety of other technical analysis tools and fundamental research.